 LA RECOLETA, BUENOS AIRES, ARGENTINA

 Don’t cry for me Argentina.
-These are the words sung by the character, Eva Peron, in the very successful Broadway play, EVITA!
+These are the words sung by the character, Eva Peron, in the very successful Broadway musical, EVITA!
 Eva Maria Duarte de Peron was an illegitimate child born in an Argentine backwater.
 At 15 she left for the big city to pursue an acting career.
 Shortly thereafter she met and married Juan Peron who would go on to become president of Argentina.
 Evita herself became very popular with the workers of Argentina electrifying audiences with her fiery speeches from the balcony of The Pink House, the executive mansion and office of the President of Argentina.
 Many Argentines revered her, granting her an almost goddess status.
 At 33 she died of cancer.
 She is buried here in La Recoleta, arguably the most beautiful cemetery of Latin America.

 To learn more about Evita click here.